 Paying Lenders Mortgage Insurance (LMI)

-As we've touched on, LMI is a pesky insurance premium you pay with the cost of it going up as the lender assumes more risk.
-This insurance covers the lender, but the borrower has to pay it.
-According to Savings.com.au's LMI calculator, a 5% deposit on a $700,000 owner-occupied home could mean an LMI premium of more than $36,000 for a 30-year loan term.
+LMI is a difficult-to-avoid insurance premium that increases in cost as the lender assumes more risk.
+On a 95% LVR home loan, the cost of lenders mortgage insurance will be substantial, and the expense will need to be taken into account when buying your home.
+According to Savings.com.au's LMI calculator, a 5% deposit on a $700,000 owner-occupied home could mean an LMI premium of more than $36,176 for a 30-year loan term.

 Larger Repayments